silx-kit/silx/doc/source/modules/sx.rst

 - :func:`contour3d` for isosurfaces (and cut plane) in a 3D scalar field
 - :func:`points3d` for 2D/3D scatter plots

+.. note:: Those functions are not available from a notebook.

 :func:`contour3d`
 +++++++++++++++++

 .. autofunction:: contour3d

 :func:`points3d`
 ++++++++++++++++